 Proactive and Have Foresight

-It is rarely a smooth road to a nursing leadership position; therefore, resiliency will be necessary to have the stamina to stay the course.
+It is rarely a smooth road to a nursing leadership position; therefore, resilience will be necessary to have the stamina to stay the course.
 Changes will inevitably come, and not all plans will work as anticipated; however, the resilient nurse leaders will have the tools to overcome and transcend the challenges for success.

 The challenge for current institutions is to identify and foster the nurse leaders of tomorrow.
 These nurses will not necessarily resemble previous leadership, as they will be required to be multi-faceted and better equipped to meet the increasing challenges of an ever-changing healthcare system.